LogoLogo

 Unit 3 Electric Works, 6 Hornsey Street, London N7 8GR

-There are two sides to every property sale, and the process can be just as stressful for a seller as it is for a buyer.
-If this is not something you have experienced before, our first-time seller guide will help you get ready to sell your home.
+There are two sides to every property sale in Highbury, and the process can be just as stressful for a seller as it is for a buyer.
+If this is not something you have experienced before, our first-time seller guide will help you prepare to sell your home.

 Prepare your property to be sold

-You’ll want to prepare your property to be sold before it goes onto the market as this will help generate more interest, a faster sale, and a higher offer.
+You’ll want to prepare your property for sale before it goes on the market, as this will help generate more interest, a faster sale, and a higher offer.

-The goal is to set the stage to make it easier for viewers to imagine themselves living in the property when they are looking around.
-This means decluttering the property, along with cleaning and repairing any outstanding issues.
+The goal is to set the stage so that viewers can more easily imagine themselves living in the property when they look around.
+This means decluttering the property and cleaning and repairing any outstanding issues.

-Repaint walls with neutral colours, as this creates a blank canvas for viewers to work with and tidy up the front of the property to add some kerb appeal.
+Repaint the walls with neutral colours, creating a blank canvas for viewers to work with.
+Tidy up the front of the property to add some kerb appeal.

-If you have the money available, you could also invest in refurbishing key areas of the property such as the kitchen or bathroom, as these are two rooms that are closely examined by prospective buyers.
-You could go even further by adding an extension or converting the loft, if funds stretch that far, as this could add thousands of pounds to the property value.
+If you have the money available, you could also invest in refurbishing key areas of the property, such as the kitchen or bathroom, as prospective buyers examine these rooms closely.
+If funds stretch that far, you could go even further by adding an extension or converting the loft, as this could add thousands of pounds to the property value.

 Costs to consider